damianhakert/damianhakert.github.io/source/handbook/index.md

     <li>If issues are related <b>crosslink</b> them (a link from each issue to the other one).
 Put the links at the top of the issues' description with a short mention of the relationship (Report, etc.).
 If there are more than 2 issues use one issue as the central one and crosslink all issues to this one.
 Please, also crosslink between Zendesk and GitLab issues.</li>
     <li>Give the community the <b>chance to help</b>.
 For example: place issues on the feedback tracker, leave comments in rake check tests about what you can run manually and ask 'can you send a merge request to fix this?'.</li>
     <li>Submit the <b>smallest</b> item of work that makes sense.
 For example if you're new to GitLab and are writing documentation or instructions submit your first merge request for at most 20 lines.</li>
     <li>Do not leave issues open for a long time, issues should be <b>actionable</b> and realistic.
-If you are assigned but don't have time mention it to someone.
+If you are assigned but don't have time, assign it to someone else.
 If nobody is assigned and it is not a priority please ensure the community can help and close it.</li>
     <li>Make a conscious effort to <b>prioritize</b> your work.
 The priority of items depends on multiple factors: is there a team member waiting for the answer, what is the impact if you delay it, how many people does it affect, etc. What follows is a general guideline from urgent to less urgent:
     <ol>
         <li><b>Emergency</b> issues from standard or plus subscribers.</li>